PeyracheLab/miniscoPy/README.md

 * Hat tip to all the contributors of the different packages used here.
 Would not have been possible from scratch!
 * Guillaume Etter from Sylvain Williams's lab for the miniscope calcium imaging movie example.
+* Thanks Denis Polygalov for troubleshooting the Windows installation.